Tracing London criminals

 Published lists for Transported Convicts

-A name index of indictments for City of London cases 1714-1854, recording all people indicted, the nature of the offence and the date of the indictment session, is held at the London Metropolitan Archives (LMA).
-Some indexes exist for Middlesex crimes and are also to be found at LMA.
+A name index of indictments for City of London cases 1714-1854, recording all people indicted, the nature of the offence and the date of the indictment session, is held at The London Archives (TLA).
+Some indexes exist for Middlesex crimes and are also to be found at TLA.

 Peter Wilson Coldham’s Bonded Passengers to America seeks to index many of those transported from England between 1617-1775.
 Vols II and III cover Middlesex and London and in most cases the index gives the month of the session at which the felon was sentenced.
 When referring back to the OBSP it should be remembered that in the second half of the 18th century it was not just the sessions at the Old Bailey that could pass sentence of transportation (see Transportation above).
 British Trials on microfiche has an index which covers most of the pre-1700 OBSP and some from the 18th and 19th century.